justpass-me/.github/profile/README.md

 ### - Single Factor authentication
 User calls login endpoint with no credentials and gets redirected to justpass.me for authentication.
 ### - Second Factor Authentication
-User calls login endpoing with first factor credentials and once validated is redirected. to justpass.me for authentication
+User calls login endpoint with first factor credentials and once validated is redirected. to justpass.me for authentication

 ### - Migrating Existing users